man freezer

 8. Wear light clothing

 One of my bugbears in the city is having to travel on the underground when you adorning summer clothes.
-Wear a summer skirt and you run the risk of flashing your lovely bum cheeks to anyone behind you who isn’t looking on their mobile phones.
+When you wear a summer skirt, there’s a risk of flashing your lovely bum cheeks.
+This happens to anyone behind you who isn’t looking at their mobile phones.
 Or I am having a Marilyn Monroe moment when my dress or skirt blows up in the summer breeze.
-You don’t want to wear anything tight in the extremely hot weather, as much as you may want to flaunt what your mother blessed you with.
-A heatwave is a time to wear next to nothing in the comfort of your own home but opt for something more loose-fitting and appropriate at work with colleagues.
+You don’t want to wear anything tight in the extremely hot weather.
+Still, you want to flaunt what your mother blessed you with.
+During a heatwave, wear next to nothing in your own home.
+Choose something loose-fitting and appropriate for work with colleagues.
 I love Primark and New Look when shopping for summer clothes on a budget.

 Red Floral Tea Dress